theodoremoreland/mui-x-data-grid-bug-demo/README.md

 2. Click OPEN button to open Drawer component featuring two Data Grids
 3. Click Grid #2 tab
 4. Scroll to the absolute bottom of the data grid using **scroll wheel** (not by dragging scroll bar down with mouse)
-5. Change Rows per page option to 10 instead of 50
+5. Change Rows per page option to 2 instead of 100

+If running the code locally, you should see an error popup in the UI.
+If running a deployed build, you may only see the error in the dev console.

 #### Screenshots 1